amanrazz07/Ai_ML_Trained_Phishing_URL_Detection/README.md

 * No sensitive data is stored or logged
 * Rate limiting can be implemented for production use
 * The system is designed to be privacy-focused

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support or questions, please open an issue in the repository.

-## Disclaimer

-This tool is for educational and informational purposes.
-While it uses advanced algorithms to detect phishing attempts, it should not be the only security measure.
-Always exercise caution when visiting unknown websites and use additional security tools as needed.

----

 **Made with ❤️ for cybersecurity awareness**